aajfranklin/Click-And-Roll/README.md

 - [x] Fetch player names from api and store locally on first use
 - [x] Store most recently viewed player id and do not repeat API call if user scrolls over same player
+- [ ] Explore possible time-savings for mutation observer implementation (e.g. searches in background script)

 #### Other

-- [ ] Explore possible time-savings for mutation observer implementation to reduce slow down on complex pages
 - [ ] Store number of times each player has been viewed, store stats of most viewed players

 ### Fixes